 Creating External Link Pages

 To create a new External Link page for your platform, access the Admin Menu from the gear icon, then press the Manage Pages item from the Settings section.
 On the next page, press the plus button in the top right corner.
-In the New Custom Page slide out panel, select the External Link option.
+In the New Custom Page slide-out panel, select the External Link option and press Next.

 In the Details tab, enter the page name and the external link URL (note that at this time, you cannot add a mailto: address as a URL).
+Remember, it is not possible to create external link pages for internal platform pages.
 Optionally, you can also add the page code and a description.
 Press Create & Edit to proceed to the page configuration.
-You will then be redirected to the page’s page, where you can customize various elements and settings of the page.
+You will be redirected to the General Settings page, where you can customize various elements and settings of the page.

-You can always change the publication status of the page using the publishing bar at the bottom of the Settings page for each page you’ve created.
+Begin by flagging whether you want to publish the page or not.
+By default, all new pages are published.
+By unpublishing the page, it will no longer visible in the menus to which it is assigned, and users will not be able to access it.
+You can always change the publication status of the page using the publishing bar.
 Please note that once you change a page from Published to Unpublished, users will not be able to access that page, even if it is in a menu to which they have visibility.
 The page will be hidden from the user’s menu until it is Published again.

 Then, select the OAuth Client from the dropdown menu, if necessary.
 By providing the salt secret, you are adding a checksum to the data, ensuring that the credentials for this access are maintained securely.
 If you do not add the salt secret, the external content will be launched from your platform without any additional parameters that may be required by the provider of the content.
 More information on salt secrets can be found here.